 The most important type of enzymes for anti-inflammatory use are the protein cleaving ones, collectively known as proteases.
 The formulations used today are derived from both vegetable and animal sources and are based on the research and clinical results of Dr. Wolf and his collaborator, Dr. Helen Benitez, of Columbia University.
 They found that a synergistic effect resulted from using enzymes from both the animal and vegetable kingdoms.

 If the volume of sales of pain killers, including narcotics, is a yardstick, we are a nation in great pain.

 Studies show that as we age we manufacture fewer enzymes.
-Also the enzymes we might get from foods is less than it should be because of overcooking and over processing.
+Also the enzymes we might get from foods are less than it should be because of overcooking and over-processing.
 Heat destroys enzymes.
 This is why raw food diets can be beneficial.

-Richard Neubauer, MD, a health visionary and pioneer in the use of Hyperbaric Oxygen Therapy for neurologic conditions passed away last week.
-His research and clinical practice of over forty years led to worldwide recognition of the application of hyperbaric oxygen therapy (HBOT) for a variety of neurologic and related disorders.
-Among the conditions researched and treated at his Ocean Hyperbaric Neurologic Center in Florida were multiple sclerosis, stroke, cerebral palsy, coma, traumatic brain injury, and near drowning.
+In Memoriam, Richard Neubauer, MD, a health visionary and pioneer in the use of Hyperbaric Oxygen Therapy for neurologic conditions passed away last week.
+His research and clinical practice of over forty years led to a worldwide recognition of the application of hyperbaric oxygen therapy (HBOT) for a variety of neurologic and related disorders.
+Among the conditions researched and treated at his Ocean Hyperbaric Neurologic Center in Florida were multiple sclerosis, stroke, cerebral palsy, coma, traumatic brain injury, and near-drowning.